Second Great Migration (African American): Causes

 Like participants in the Great Migration, those in the Second Great Migration were motivated to move for economic reasons.
 The economic deprivation suffered by southern African Americans prior to the Great Migration has been well documented.
 Plantation agriculture such as sharecropping limited African Americans to gain and work up the "agricultural ladder".
 The agricultural ladder was a system in which a worker's status determined their position, not how skilled or valuable they were.
 Because of segregation, African American men were placed in agricultural jobs and women were placed in domestic services.
 These conditions had little to no change from the early decades of the twentieth century, which was a powerful incentive for African American southerners to leave and go look for opportunity elsewhere.

+The Agricultural Adjustment Act (AAA) of 1933 significantly influenced the Second Great Migration by reshaping the economic dynamics of the Southern United States.
+It was actually the cornerstone of President Franklin D. Roosevelt's New Deal, aimed at alleviating the economic hardships faced by American farmers during the Great Depression.
+Unfortunately things didn't go as planned.
+The act aimed to increase agricultural prices by reducing production, resulting in land consolidation and technological advancements that displaced a significant number of rural workers.
+The lack of opportunities in the agricultural sector, combined with ongoing racial segregation and discrimination, pushed African Americans to seek better prospects in Northern cities.

 In the 1930s and 1940s, the introduction of the mechanical cotton picker and other forms of farm mechanization reduced the demand for field labor in southern agriculture, leading many African Americans to seek new jobs in urban areas.
 Migrating north and west out of the South was a way to improve their economic fortunes.
 World War II resulted in labor shortages due to millions of people enlisting or being drafted into active military service.
 As a result, northern and western employers began recruiting southern blacks and whites to keep up with the nation's demands for the war effort.
 Social factors such as educational opportunities, political disenfranchisement, and racial violence also drove migration.